top of page

 Open Work Comp Claims

-The reporting lag compound effect on your Experience Modification Rate arises from your open claims.
+The reporting lag compound effect on your Experience Modification Rating arises from your open claims.
 In addition to the actual paid expenses being higher, there is evidence that your claim reserves will be higher as well.

 James Moore is a colleague of mine and a very experienced claims adjuster and claims manager.
 He coined the term "Twilight Zone Phone Calls" and wrote of this issue in a post "Twilight Zone Phone Calls Reduced By Fast First Reports Of Injury."